1. Get started

 }

-All textual fields in the app support HTML tags so you can get creative and additionally style the look of your timetable.
-Below are some examples that you might find helpful.
+All textual fields in the app support HTML tags, allowing you to creatively style the look of your timetable.
+Here are some examples for customization:

 Set period name to: